mdn/content/files/en-us/web/manifest/start_url/index.md

 ### Specifying an absolute starting URL

-Let's say the manifest file for your hiking web app is at `https://hikingpro.com/resources/manifest.json`, and the app is installed from `https://hikingpro.com/index.html`.
+Let's say the manifest file for your hiking web app is at `https://hikingpro.com/resources/manifest.json`, and `https://hikingpro.com/index.html` links to the manifest file.
 You want users to land on the `trailhub.html` page when they launch the app.
 You can specify this starting URL in your manifest file like so: